Kristen Stewart Movies Currently On Netflix

-Kristen Jaymes Stewart, 26-year-old actress and model, has been all over media headlines as of late.
+Kristen Jaymes Stewart, the 26-year-old actress and model, has been all over media headlines as of late.

 Everything from her latest movie to her latest girlfriend to her latest thoughts on Donald Trump have constantly been on blast.
 One thing fans of Kristen Stewart really want to know is – does she have any movies on Netflix?